jk-me/jk-me.github.io/_posts/2019-05-31-creating_an_npm_package.markdown

 In package names, scopes are preceded by an @ and followed by a / (for example, @angular/core).
 The module is required or installed in the same format `npm install @angular/core`

-Npm follows SemVer conventions, which has a basic form of 0.0.0, each number referring to major.minor.patch versions.
+Npm follows SemVer (semantic versioning) conventions, which has a basic form of 0.0.0, each number referring to major.minor.patch versions.
 Major refers to a backwards incompatible version change.
 Minor and patch versions are backwards compatible, where minor adds functionality and patch fixes bugs.
 There are also other additional versioning conventions in SemVer.

 You can also add `"description"` (string) and `"keywords"` (array of strings) attributes to your package.json.
 This will help users discover your module through `npm search`